Today, we’re talking about non candy Halloween treats for kids. Join in and share your favorite ideas!

 In our house, we try to keep candy to a minimum.
 My kids don’t need the sugar rush, and I don’t need the extra temptation for my sweet tooth.

-During the Halloween season, our children have loads of activities and opportunities for receive candy.
+During the Halloween season, our children have loads of activities and opportunities for receiving candy.
 There is an annual trick or treat at the zoo, trunk or treat with our granny, various Halloween parties and more, all before the big day.

 Are you looking for ideas for your Halloween activities that DON’T involve candy?
 I’ve compiled a list of non candy treats and fun things to share during trick or treating, as well as holiday parties.